SAP-archive/intelligent-innovation-hands-on-guided-lab/README.md

 Follow the Guided Lab workbook [Streamlining purchase order experience.pdf](hhttps://jam4.sapjam.com/groups/Li6EPQQFY4jO7AIRRaUD6S/documents/NraoxycOxHCSPxVLVL3AgC/slide_viewer).

 ### Lab Material
-Used the hand On lab [materials](Materials) and [solutions](Solutions) as instructed
+Used the hand-on lab [materials](Materials) and [solutions](Solutions) as instructed.

 ## How to get support
-[Post questions on SAP Community](https://answers.sap.com/questions/ask.html) and specify the primary tag as SAP Intelligent Innovation Hands on Guided Lab.
+[Post questions on SAP Community](https://answers.sap.com/questions/ask.html) and specify the primary tag as SAP Intelligent Innovation Hands-on Guided Lab.

 ## License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE).